Bytez-com/docs/README.md

 # ✨ Bytez

-Evaluate and run large AI models affordably with Bytez – achieve GPU performance at CPU pricing.
+Evaluate and run large AI models easily and affordably with Bytez, treating models as functions – achieve GPU performance at CPU pricing.

 # 🚀 Quickstart
 Two steps to run inference in minutes: